Differentially Private Decentralized Optimization with Relay Communication: DP-RECAL

-where $r(\vy)=\sum_{i=1}^{n}r(\vy_i)$, and $W\succeq 0$, if $(i,j)\notin \mathcal{E}$ and $i\neq j$, $W_{ij}=W_{ji}=0$, and $\mathrm{null}(W)=\mathrm{span}(\one_q)$.
-Based on the transformation, several state-of-the-art decentralized primal-dual proximal algorithms such as IC-ADMM \cite{Chang2015}, PG-ADMM \cite{Aybat2017}, PG-EXTRA \cite{PGEXTR}, NIDS \cite{NDIS}, and PAD \cite{Zhang2021}, and several decentralized primal-dual proximal algorithmic frameworks such as PUDA \cite{Sulaiman2021} and ABC-Algorithm \cite{Xu2021} have been proposed.
-In each iteration of these distributed algorithms, all agents are involved in communication and computation.
-In addition, for the global nonsmooth term $nr(\vx)$, each agent is required to compute $\mathrm{prox}_{\alpha r}(\cdot)$ at each iteration round, where $\alpha>0$ is a given constant.
-Different from this problem transformation, the transformation \eqref{pro2} does not assign the global term $r(\vx)$ to all agents.
-To deal with the global nonsmooth term, RECAL implements the consistency process through the ``relay mechanism'' and computes the $\prox_{nr}(\cdot)$ only once for $\vx$ of lower dimensionality, which is economical when there is no analytic solution for the $\prox_{nr}(\cdot)$.
-Compared with Walkman \cite{Mao2020} which is developed by ADMM and has a similar communication mechanism, RECAL embodies better intra-parallelism.
-Furthermore, RECAL allows for uncoordinated stepsizes, and the convergence stepsize condition, $\alpha_i\in(0,\frac{2}{L_i+1})$, is network-independent.
-It implies that multiple communication steps are not required to achieve global consensus stepsizes.
-Therefore, the stepsizes related to agents can be decided locally, which gives us a freedom in the choice of stepsize.
+where $r(\vy)=\sum_{i=1}^{n}r(\vy_i)$, and $\mW\succeq 0$, if $(i,j)\notin \mathcal{E}$ and $i\neq j$, $\mW_{ij}=\mW_{ji}=0$, and $\mathrm{null}(\mW)=\mathrm{span}(\one_q)$.
+Based on the transformation, several state-of-the-art decentralized primal-dual proximal algorithms such as IC-ADMM \cite{Chang2015}, PG-ADMM \cite{Aybat2017}, PG-EXTRA \cite{PGEXTR} and NIDS \cite{NDIS} have been proposed.
+In each iteration of these decentralized algorithms, all agents are involved in communication and computation, which means that each iteration will consume the PLF.
+Additionally, for the global nonsmooth term $nr(\vx)$, each agent is required to compute $\mathrm{prox}_{ r}(\cdot)$ per iteration, while RECAL implements the consistency process through the ``relay mechanism'' and computes the $\prox_{nr}(\cdot)$ only once for $\vx$ of lower dimensionality, which is economical when there is no analytic solution for the $\prox_{nr}(\cdot)$.
+Furthermore, different from algorithms \cite{Chang2015,Aybat2017,PGEXTR,NDIS}, whose stepsize condition are coordinated and dependent on the network, RECAL allows for uncoordinated and network-independent stepsizes $\alpha_i\in(0,\frac{2}{L_i+1})$.
+It implies that multiple communications are not required to achieve global consensus stepsizes.
+Therefore, the stepsizes of agents can be decided locally, which gives us a freedom in the choice of stepsize.

 From the view point of communication, we compare RECAL with other related works.
 Different from I-ADMM \cite{Ye2020}, in RECAL the agents are activated in a predetermined Markov chain rather than a Hamiltonian circular, which would be suitable for a more general network topology.
 Different from RW-ADMM \cite{Shah2018}, iterations rely on the passing of the baton and only one agent is activated per iteration, which would remove any ``consensus''-type preprocessing and save communication costs.
 Different from gossip algorithms \cite{Boyd2006,Hendrikx2019}, the selected edges are continuous and some global coordination to ensure non-overlapping iterations is not necessary.